Amebis/eduVPN/README.md

 # Translators

-Anyone wanting to translate the eduVPN Client for Windows is welcome to join the translation.
+Anyone wanting to translate the eduVPN Client for Windows is welcome to join the translation effort.
 Detailed instructions can be found [here](doc/Localization.md).